 by Soyini Driskell

-Soyini Driskell is a junior at Barnard and the On Campus and Features Editor for The Nine Ways of Knowing.
+Soyini Driskell is a student at Barnard and a staff writer for The Nine Ways of Knowing.